 • Don’t worry if you don’t understand everything locals are saying, I’ve got you covered with a comprehensive Cork Slang Dictionary.
 I compiled this myself over the years.

-• Wear layers and be prepared for rain.
+• Dress in layers and ones that breath and can handle rain (my survival list).
+There is no predictable warmest time of the day and the weather changes rapidly.
+Pack an umbrella or rain jacket in your backpack/purse and be prepared for rain.
 Also, when you don’t know why the city smells like a brewery, it’s because it is downwind of one.

 • If you can’t get through the day without exercising outdoors, there are nice paths for running or nature walks.
 Most can accommodate a jogging stroller/buggy too (first-hand knowledge).
 Walk Jog Run and Map My Run each have nice collections of running routes with maps and distances.

 • Save the rental car for outside the city and walk everywhere in town.
 It’s easy and you see more.
 Here are four transportation-related blog posts I’ve written that you may find useful:

 Arriving in Cork by Plane, Train, Automobile, or Ferry